 Under the Proposed Action, the golf course would not be completely eliminated, but would be downsized to a 9-hole course.
 As the clubhouse is currently in operation, the existing number of jobs that are held at the clubhouse are 15 during off-season and 75 during on-season.
 At full build-out of the Project, it is anticipated that the number of jobs associated with the clubhouse would increase to 16 during off-season and 80 during on-season, an increase of 6.4%.
-This is due to the fact that it is anticipated that many of the new residents of the Project would join the Club as social members to utilize the tennis, swimming and clubhouse facilities.
+This is due to the fact that it is anticipated that proximity to the Club would be a draw of the new homes, and therefore many of the new residents of the Project would join the Club as social members to utilize the tennis, swimming and clubhouse facilities.
 The increase in membership is anticipated to outperform the decrease in golf memberships at full buildout.
 The 9-hole course would still be attractive to a not insignificant percentage of golfers generally and the other amenities are anticipated to be attractive to the future residents of the Project.
 In addition, it is anticipated that a number of jobs would be generated in association with the maintenance of the residential development, including landscaping or property management positions.
+The proposed 179 parking spaces would be able to accommodate the increased number of employees.